-- 1. Summarize: to briefly provide the key concepts and main points - 2.
-Apply: to use a learned concept, model, or idea in a new situation - 3.
-Argue: to take a position and to justify that position with evidence - 4.
-Compare and Contrast: to examine aspects of similarity and difference - 5.
+- Summarize: to briefly provide the key concepts and main points - Apply: to use a learned concept, model, or idea in a new situation

+- 3. Argue: to take a position and to justify that position with evidence - Compare and contrast: to examine aspects of similarity and difference - 5.
 Evaluate: to weigh the advantages and limitations, to assess - 6.
-Synthesize: to combine existing elements in order to create something original - 7.
+Synthesize: to combine existing elements to create something original - 7.
 Explain: to show the meaning of something, to clarify - 8.
-Discuss: to consider a subject from multiple points of view - 9.
-Analyze: to break content into its components in order to understand the whole
+Discuss: to consider a subject from multiple points of view - Analyze: to break content into its components to understand the whole

 You will often have to perform more than one cognitive task when you answer a test question or respond to a writing prompt.
-In fact, graduate-level work may require you to answer multiple sub-questions, even if the prompt proposes only one question.
-Below are examples of the sub-questions you may need to address to fully answer a test question or essay prompt.
+In fact, graduate-level work may require you to answer multiple subquestions, even if the prompt proposes only one question.
+Below are examples of the subquestions you may need to address to fully answer a test question or essay prompt.

 - 1. Is the Marine Corps Planning Process (MCPP) still a useful tool for planners, or does it require revision? - a.
 Is the MCPP still a useful tool for planners? - b.
 If so, what are the specific characteristics that make the MCPP a useful tool for planners? - c.
 If not, what aspects of the MCPP need to be changed?
 Why?
 How? - 2.
 Assess the concept of "people's war" as it affected the course of the American Revolution.
 How did this concept affect American military strategy? - a.
 What is "people's war?" - b.
 What was the American military strategy during the American Revolution? - c.
 How did "people's war" affect the course of the American Revolution? - 3.
-Evaluate the United States' policy towards China. - a.
-What is the current US policy towards China?
+Evaluate the United States' policy toward China. - a.
+What is the current U.S. policy toward China?
 What type of policy will the paper analyze (e.g., economic, military, diplomatic)? - b.
 What factors could be used to evaluate the policy? - c.
 Is the current policy effective according to these factors?
-Why or why not? - 4.
-Analyze the outcome of the Battle of Belleau Wood. - a.
+Why or why not?

+- 4. Analyze the outcome of the Battle of Belleau Wood. - a.
 What were the objectives of the Battle of Belleau Wood? - b.
 What was the outcome of the Battle of Belleau Wood? - c.
 What factors led to this outcome?